HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/install/symlink.md

-# Domino 14 and Domino REST API
+# Create symlink for Domino 14 and Domino REST API

 When using Domino 14.0 with Domino REST API on Windows, 2 files need to be symbolically linked (symlink) to the `(DominoDir)\jvm\bin` directory.